B-brane transport in anomalous (2,2) models and localization: Branches of abelian gauged linear sigma models

 More precisely, our analysis is valid infinitely deep in the wall.
 In Calabi-Yau models, we typically have a collection of loci that asymptote to this wall and at which the theory is singular due to a non-compact Coulomb branch opening up.
-In some non-Calabi-Yau models, the Coulomb branch that opens up has a finite size controlled by the FI parameters along the wall.
-Then, the theory has no singular locus near the classical wall.
-We plan to explore this subtle issue in the future.
+In some non-Calabi-Yau models, the Coulomb branch that opens up has a finite size controlled by the FI parameters along the wall, and the theory actually has no singular locus near the classical wall.\footnote{For example in theories that have no Calabi-Yau walls in the UV (namely no wall containing the direction $Q^{\text{tot}}$) it seems that none of the classical Calabi-Yau walls survive in the quantum theory.
+We hope to explore later this subtle issue that seems to have been missed previously.}